Last Modified: July 27, 2015

 Pemetrexed works by blocking three separate enzymes that cells need to replicate.
 These enzymes, needed for folate-dependent metabolic processes, are required for DNA replication.
 Therefore, inhibiting these enzymes inhibits cellular growth.

-Pemetrexed is given by intravenous (IV) infusion by a doctor or nurse in a medical office or infusion center.
+Pemetrexed is given by intravenous (IV) infusion.
 It is typically given once every 21 days.
-A steroid medication is often given for two days before pemetrexed to decrease skin rash.
-Folic acid supplements should be given a week before pemetrexed, throughout treatment and for three weeks afterwards.
-An injection of vitamin B12 should be given before the first dose of pemetrexed and then about every 9 weeks during treatment.
+The dose is based on the patient’s height and weight.
+A steroid medication is often given before pemetrexed to decrease skin rash.
+Folic acid supplements should be given for at least 5 out of 7 days prior to the first dose of pemetrexed, throughout treatment and for three weeks after the last dose is given.
+An injection of vitamin B12 should be given before the first dose of pemetrexed, and then about every 9 weeks during treatment.
 These vitamin supplementations will decrease the side effects you experience.
+Speak with your provider concerning the specific dosing of steroids, folic acid and B12 and timing of these medications.

 Tips to preventing infection: